 Is it rated for the outdoors?

 It may not seem like a big deal, but trust us.
 There is a big difference!
 Indoor refrigerator compressors are not designed to deal with radical temperature changes.
 They work well indoors because the temperature is well-regulated.
 Outdoor refrigerators, however, are designed to accommodate temperature fluctuation.

 Indoor refrigerators are not designed to be built into an outdoor kitchen, either.
 Therefore, the design will not match the look of the rest of your appliances.

 Make sure your fridge is ETL, UL, or CSA certified.
 These are certifications given to products that pass a series of rigorous tests.
 Outdoor performance, leak testing, and safety trials are a few examples.
 These certifications ensure you are picking a fridge that will work well in the outdoor environment.

 The above is another reason why we suggest Coyote outdoor kitchen appliances.
 Their refrigerators are designed to last in any environment.
 Especially the great outdoors!

 Considerations for storage

 Storage is an often overlooked element of outdoor kitchen appliances.
 However, storage is equally important to other features of your outdoor kitchen.
 It simply makes sense to store all the utensils and other supplies in one place.
-After all, this further simplifies entertaining.
+After all, keeping your supplies easily accessible simplifies entertaining!